deepsquare-io/ClusterFactory/README.md

 ## Join the Community

-- [Community Discord](https://discord.gg/zt4GF5HYHX) - Request for support and helm from the Cluster Factory community.
+- [Community Discord](https://discord.gg/zt4GF5HYHX) - Request for support and help from the Cluster Factory community.
 - [Github Issues](https://github.com/SquareFactory/cluster-factory-ce/issues) - Submit your issues and feature requests via Github.

 We welcome your help in building Cluster Factory CE!
 If you are interested, we invite you to check